JulianoMI/ProjectPAS-FlashQuiz/PROJECTPAS/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. # PASCODING-FlashQuiz